jader-oliveira/k8s-volumestabilization/README.md

 The source PVC must be created and bound **before** the VS CR is applied, and the workload **after** stabilization completes.
 This is the necessary ordering — it cannot be parallelized.
 This maps cleanly to Helm pre-install hooks and GitOps wave ordering.

+### 5. Deletion protection via finalizer

+The operator always attaches a finalizer (`synology.csi.io/volumestabilization-finalizer`) to every VS CR.
+When `spec.deletionProtection: true` is set and `kubectl delete` is run, Kubernetes sets `DeletionTimestamp` but cannot garbage-collect the object while the finalizer exists.
+The controller detects this, records a persistent `DeletionBlocked` status condition, and continues normal phase reconciliation (including stable PVC self-healing) while the VS is in `Terminating` state.
+The finalizer is only removed — and the VS actually deleted — once `spec.deletionProtection: false` is set and `DeletionTimestamp` is still set.

 ### 5. PVC watch instead of Owns()

 `Owns()` sets OwnerReferences — prohibited here.
 Instead, `SetupWithManager` registers a `Watches()` on PVCs with a custom mapper function that reads the annotation to find the parent VS CR.
 This gives event-driven healing without cross-scope ownership.